boblefrag/mustachebox/README.md

 ## Installation

 MustacheBox has no particular dependencies.
-As a django-app it need a working version of Django >= 1.3 so just clone this repository :
+As a django-app it need a working version of Django >= 1.3.

+If you want to use the example backend and the page listing all the graphs already created you must install the docutils.

+so just clone this repository :

 ### Clone